mozilla/addons-server/docs/topics/api/search.rst

   find the ids of the categories.
 * `device` (optional): Filters by supported device.
 One of 'desktop', 'mobile', 'tablet', or 'gaia'.
+* `premium_types` (optional): Filters by whether the app is free or premium or has in-app purchasing.
+Any of 'free', 'free-inapp', 'premium', 'premium-inapp', or 'other'.
 * `sort` (optional): The field to sort by.
 One of 'downloads', 'rating', 'price', 'created'.
 Sorts by relevance by default.